kristinbaumann/figma-plugin-font-replacer/README.md

+# Figma Plugin Font Replacer

+Font Replacer lets you easily replace font families and font styles.

+1. Select your text layers.
+2. Run the Font Replacer Plugin to choose the existing font family and font style as well as the new font.

+## Setup

 This plugin template uses Typescript.
 If you are familiar with Javascript, Typescript will look very familiar.
 In fact, valid Javascript code is already valid Typescript code.